nomppy/nomppy.github.io/content/posts/msu.md

 You might stare blankly into space, start crying for no reason, or become hypervigilant about your surroundings.
 That is all normal.

+This is a message Natalia Khoshnam, offering some [wisdom and advice](https://pastebin.com/2gi21EuJ) from their high school teacher at Columbine.
+It put into words a lot of the thoughts I wasn't able to articulate clearly, so I hope it helps you as well.

 We each heal on our own timescales, and it is not a race to see who can heal the fastest.
 Plus, even the people who seem most okay are prone to breaking down in tears at random intervals.